 Motorcycles are involved in a high number of traffic collisions because automobile drivers have a hard time seeing motorcyclists on the roadway.
-As an advocate for motorcyclists, the Brannon Law Firm knows the law applicable motorcyclists.
+As an advocate for motorcyclists, The Brannon Law Firm knows the law applicable to motorcyclists.
 Motorcycles are legal motor vehicles, and the drivers and passengers of motorcycles have the same legal rights as those who are in automobiles.
 When an automobile driver ignores those rights and injures a biker, our Dayton motorcycle accident lawyers work hard to hold the negligent driver accountable.